Join us back in San Jose in 2027!

 • They will present at the scheduled time

-Student presenters under 18 years of age
+Student author attendees under 18 years of age

-• Students aged 17 or younger must be actively affiliated with a recognized academic institution
+• Students under 18 years of age must be actively affiliated with a recognized academic institution

 • Students must have their abstract proposal approved by a faculty advisor or mentor before submission; this advisor or mentor must also be listed as a co-author on both the abstract and the final manuscript submitted for publication in the Proceedings of SPIE